This pickled egg recipe is unbelievably quick and simple and they make a great snack!

 The thing is, pickled eggs do exist.
 And they are not nearly as scary as they sound.
 They’re actually quite good.
 Tangy.
 Pickly.
 But, eggy.
 In a good way.

 I don’t know about you, but in the summer my kids like cold snacks.
 We all go through jars and jars of pickles, but we also eat a lot of boiled eggs straight from the fridge, with just a bit of salt and pepper on them.
 Eggs are the perfect snack because they’re so full of protein that they keep little bellies full until dinner time.

-We do lots of my Bacon & Cheddar Egg Salad Sandwiches, too.
+We do lots of my favorite egg salad recipe too.
 That’s for sure one of my favorite lunches and they recipe has been pinned over 40,000 times!
 I think that’s a sign it’s a good recipe, and I bet it’d be even better made with these pickled eggs!

 Anyway, I decided to be brave and try pickling my kids some eggs.
 They were not down with that idea, but I insisted that I was just combining two snacks in one and that they had to try it.